matn7/CS-Notes/src/main/java/basic_java/README.md

 ### :star: Garbage Collection GC

 - Java provides automatic memory management through a program called Garbage Collector.
 "Remove object that are not use":
-    - Live object - reachable (referenced by someone else)
+    - Live object: Reachable (referenced by someone else).
-    - Dead object - unreachable (unreferenced)
+    - Dead object: Unreachable (unreferenced).
-- Objects are allocated in the "heap" of java memory.
+- Objects are allocated in the **heap** of java memory.
 - Static members, class definition are stored in **method area** PermGen/Metaspace.
-- Garbage Collection is carried out by a daemon thread called **Garbage Collector"**.
+- Garbage Collection is carried out by a daemon thread called **Garbage Collector**.
-- Force GC to happened `System.gc` (no guaranteed).
+- Force GC to happen `System.gc()` (no guaranteed).
 - When failed to allocated because of full heap.
 Error message `java.lang.OutOfMemoryError`.
 - Garbage Collector involves:
-    - Mark - go through all program structure, mark reachable objects as live
+    - Mark: Go through all program structure, mark reachable objects as live.
-    - Delete/Sweep - Delete unreachable objects
+    - Delete/Sweep: Delete unreachable objects.
-    - Compacting :-Compact memory by moving around objects
+    - Compacting: Compact memory by moving around objects.
 - Typed of Garbage Collector:
-    - Serial Collector - Runs on single thread, useful in basic applications
+    - Serial Collector: Runs on a single thread, useful in basic applications.
-    - Concurrent Collector - GC execute as application runs, not wait the old generation to full stop the world execute only during mark/re-mark phase
+    - Concurrent Collector: GC execute as application runs, not wait the old generation to full stop the world execute only during mark/re-mark phase.
     - Parallel Collector:
         - Uses multiple CPUs to perform GC.
 Multiple threads doing mark/sweep.
-        - Does not start until heap is full/near-full.
+        - Does not start until a heap is full/near-full.
         - "Stop the world" when runs.
 - Use Concurrent collector when:
-    - There is more memory
+    - There is more memory.
-    - High number of CPUs
+    - High number of CPUs.
-    - Short pauses required
+    - Short pauses required.
 - Use parallel collector when:
-    - There is less memory
+    - There is less memory.
-    - Lesser number of CPUs
+    - Lesser numbers of CPUs.
-    - High throughput required
+    - High throughput required.
-    - Pauses are OK
+    - Pauses are OK.

 ```
 java -XX:+UseSerialGC